 Est. Opening: March 2019

 “Batch Craft Beer and Kolaches will make your wildest dreams come true, assuming your wildest dreams involve craft beer and gourmet kolaches.” – Batch Craft Beer and Kolaches

 Beer & Kolaches – a match made in foodie heaven.
 Batch initially opened their hip East Austin location last August, serving up gourmet kolaches, coffee and 12 rotating beer taps.
 The family-owned and operated brewery, taproom, kolache bakery and retail craft beer shop will be expanding their business this spring, adding 4-8 rotating home-brewed beers to their menu.

 LeadCommercial is currently leasing creative office spaces located inside of Batch’s new brewery location.
 Tenants can enjoy an open, collaborative work environment in one of Austin’s trendiest neighborhoods, while enjoying all of the kolaches and post-work day brews their hearts desire.
-You can also check out the listing on our RealMassive marketplace.

 Check out Batch’s full line-up of January events, including Jazz with Batch Beertet and Holodeck Happy Hour.